 Story of Dashain Festival Celebration

 During the Satya Yuga (Era of Truth), Mahishasura (Mahisa= Buffalo, Asura= Demon) was born from a Buffalo.
-Having devil intentions, he wanted to be most powerful.
+Having devil intentions, he wanted to be the most powerful.
 He devoted himself to Lord Brahma and severely prayed to Lord Brahma for years.
 Being impressed by his dedication and devotion, Lord Brahma appeared to bless his wish.

 - Mahishasura “Lord Brahma, Please give me the boon of immortality”